 If you know you’re pregnant and are having some spotting, call your provider and see if they need you to come in for testing or monitoring.
 Spotting usually isn’t concerning, but it’s best to have a proper diagnosis.

 To Sum it Up

-While light bleeding is quite common during pregnancy, it’s always best to call your doctor if it happens to you.
+While light bleeding or spotting is common during pregnancy, it’s always best to call your doctor if it happens to you.

-Bleeding could be an early sign of pregnancy, but it could also be an indication of a serious complication with the pregnancy, such as a miscarriage or ectopic pregnancy.
-Sex and vaginal exams can also cause bleeding later on in your pregnancy, but it could also be a sign of a placental problem or preterm labor.
+Bleeding could be an early sign of pregnancy, but it could also indicate a serious complication with the pregnancy, such as a miscarriage or ectopic pregnancy.
+Sex and vaginal exams can also cause bleeding later in pregnancy, but late-term bleeding could also signify a placental problem or preterm labor.

-If you’re in pain or your blood is heavy or bright red and you can’t get ahold of your doctor, be sure to head to the nearest ER.
-It might be nothing, but better safe than sorry!
+If you’re in pain or your blood is heavy or bright red and you can’t get ahold of your doctor, head to the nearest ER.
+It might be nothing, but it’s better to be safe than sorry.